cschotte/blog/content/posts/WiFi Calling/index.md

 With WiFi Calling, you can make or receive a phone call if you have a WiFi connection in an area with little or no cellular coverage.
 When your carrier and smartphone support WiFi Calling, please enable it, it makes calling and texting in these modern buildings excellent again.

-* Beter sound quality and stable connections.
+* Better sound quality and stable connections.
 * Quicker to connect (1 or 2 sec.)
 * Simultaneously call and browse the Internet. (data connection remains intact.)
 * Your phone selects automatically if WiFi Calling is available.